nonethelessw/weatheria_server/readme.md

 gradle wrapper
 ./gradlew bootrun
 ```
+To configure
++ change your ip on getWeather.js
++ ./install_deps.sh on resources/static/

 and you should be fine (I think).
 Tested on linux, windows 10/11
 # Note
 This thing is still highly work in progess since its just been few days I started making this.
 I have plans to add actually goodlooking frontend.
 I tried shoelace but didn't like.
 I also don't wanna go with a js framework.
 I'd have 3 things running just to host this data which is not what I want.